fp-crypto/ape-roll/README.md

 contract = ape_roll.WeirollContract.createLibrary(ape_contract)
 ```

-You can repeat this for each contract you wish to use.
+You can just repeat this for each contract you'd like to use.
 A weiroll `WeirollContract` object can be reused across as many planner instances as you wish; there is no need to construct them again for each new program.

 ### Planning programs